-We provide only minimal perquisites to our executive officers.
-Mr. Barron, Mr. Shoaf and Ms. Brown received federal income tax preparation services in 2014.
-Executives also are eligible to receive personal liability insurance.
+We provide only minimal perquisites to our NEOs.
+Mr. Barron, Mr. Shoaf, Ms. Brown and Ms. Perry each received federal income tax preparation services and each of our NEOs received personal liability insurance in 2015.
 For more information on perquisites, see the Summary Compensation Table and its footnotes.